kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 <h3>Why React Is A Big Deal...</h3>

-The BIG thing that React brings to JavaScript is a state management system, a system that tracks what your app is doing at any given time.
-Maybe a mobile menu was visible, maybe a particular piece of JSON data just loaded, etc.
+The BIG thing that React brings to JavaScript is a state management system, a system that tracks what your app is doing at any given time

-React state is in the form of a JavaScript object that developers manipulate to change.
-So if you want to change a React view, <em>you do it with state and not the DOM.</em>

-Combine React with Redux (which primarily exists to manage state and )

 My two cents: JS developers need to re-learn a LOT of stuff!!
 Managing page content using an object and